zygolife/Genomics_Workshop_2019/docs/UNIX_Basics/Beginings.md

 # Getting started

 This workshop will emphasize UNIX skills to support running bioinformatics tools for genomic and evolutionary analysis.

+# Using the HPCC Cluster.

+For simplicity this tutorial assumes access to the [UCR HPCC](http://hpcc.ucr.edu) system, but otherwise you can run nearly everything on your own unix system that could be Ubuntu, OSX, or CentOS, Debian.
+The aspects showing how to use the queuing system.

  To login to the cluster we need to use ssh client.
 This allows secure communication with the cluster.
 The UCR cluster is accessed using the host `cluster.hpcc.ucr.edu`

 ```